pablo-meier/Ebooker/README.markdown

 Should I use this to learn Go?
 ==============================

 Probably not!
-There are a few major faux pas that I note, not that it's been a few months.
+There are a few major faux pas that I note, now that it's been a few months.
 Just like [ScrabbleCheat][6] has elements of "Baby's First Erlang," this smacks of Baby's First Go.
 Notably: